-Two weeks before, one of the great master’s good friends from earlier and healthier years came to visit.
-Johann Hummel also brought his student, Ferdinand Hiller who was able to converse with the composer as he was feeling relatively well on that day, March 8, 1827 and was able to sit up and enjoy his visitors.
+Weeks before, one of the great master’s good friends from earlier and healthier years came to visit.
+Johann Hummel brought his student as well, Ferdinand Hiller who was able to converse with the composer as he was feeling relatively well on that day, March 8, 1827, just sixteen days before his death.
+Beethoven was actually able to sit up and enjoy his visitors.

 After reuniting with his friend Hummel for several minutes, Beethoven’s attention turned to young Hiller.
 He asked him about his studies and marveled about how wonderful it was to see his good friend bringing his student to visit him.
-It reminded him of when his teacher, Joseph Haydn did the same with him, taking him to visit Mozart, after which the dying composer made an astute observation.
-He said that “art must be propagated ceaselessly.”
+It reminded Beethoven of when his teacher, Joseph Haydn did the same with him, taking him to visit the musical genius Mozart, after which the dying Beethoven made an astute observation.
+He said to Hiller, “…art must be propagated ceaselessly.”

-So how did the lock of hair get from Beethoven’s 1827 apartment in Vienna, Austria to San Jose, California where it resides in 2019?
+So how did that lock of hair get from Beethoven’s 1827 apartment in Vienna, Austria to San Jose, California where it resides in 2019?
 Read the book.
 It is a great story!